iot-for-all/iot-central-power-bi-solution/readme.md

 ## Instructions

 1. Run `az login` to authenticate to Azure CLI.
+   - API authentication requires authentication from your home tenant.
+After logging in, you can switch to your home tenant via the following command if necessary:\
+     `az login --tenant $(az account show --query homeTenantId -o tsv)`
 2. Copy the `setup` script into your environment and run it (arguments described [below](#arguments)).
-   - Example:
+   - Example:\
      `setup -a <your application> -c <your ADX cluster> -d <your ADX database>`
-   * If you get a "permission denied" error, you may need to run `chmod +x setup` in order to give the script execution permissions.
+   - If you get a "permission denied" error, you may need to run `chmod +x setup` in order to give the script execution permissions.
 3. Open the `IoT Central Power BI Solution` Power BI template file, and enter the same ADX cluster, database, and table provided in step 2.
 Note that it